legends2k/blog/content/note/arch_config.md

 MODULES=(i915)
 {{< /highlight >}}

-Enable GuC, HuC and FBC in `/etc/modprobe.d/i915.conf`
+That’s it!
+Things work out of the box.
+You can check that GuC, HuC and FBC are enabled by default

 {{< highlight basic >}}
-options i915 enable_guc=-1 enable_fbc=1
+# options with defaults
+modinfo -p i915
+# currently enabled options
+systool -m i915 -av
 {{< /highlight >}}

-Screen tearing when scrolling large walls of text in Firefox is a common occurrence.
-To fix this set `/etc/X11/xorg.conf.d/20-intel.conf` to

-{{< highlight basic >}}
-Section "Device"
-    Identifier "Intel Graphics"
-    Driver "intel"
-    Option "TearFree" "true"
-EndSection
-{{< /highlight >}}

-The Intel device needs only these but still I couldn’t `startx` or `systemctl start lxdm.service`; even if stuff shows up, it usually hung during power down sequence.
-All because the Nvidia device was preferred over Intel's and its drivers were broken.

 [early KMS start]: https://wiki.archlinux.org/index.php/Kernel_mode_setting#Early_KMS_start

 ## Nvidia

 Using the discrete GPU for heavier workloads and powering it off (as integrated GPU does display stuff) would be ideal.
 Official (nvidia) method is to go with `prime-run`.
 Following [PRIME - ArchWiki][] did most of the trick but power management isn’t there yet.

-Basically uninstall all open-source video packages, bbswitch and bumblebee and install nvidia drivers and utilities:

 {{< highlight basic >}}
-pacman -Rsc nouveau xf86-video-nouveau xf86-video-intel xf86-video-vesa bumblebee bbswitch primus
-rm -rf /etc/bumblebee /etc/modprobe.d/bbswitch.conf
 pacman -S nvidia nvidia-utils nvidia-prime systemctl enable --now nvidia-persistanced
 {{< /highlight >}}